Nana Komatsu

 Nana Komatsu (小松 菜奈, Komatsu Nana) is a Japanese actress and model.
-She is best known for her roles in The World of Kanako, Destruction Babies, Drowning Love, The Black Devil and the White Prince, My Tomorrow, Your Yesterday, After the Rain, Farewell Song, Threads: Our Tapestry of Love and Sakura.
-She made her Hollywood debut role in the film Silence.
+She is best known for starring in the films The World of Kanako (2014), Drowning Love (2016), My Tomorrow, Your Yesterday (2016), Threads: Our Tapestry of Love (2020), and The Last 10 Years (2022).
+She made her Hollywood debut role in the film Silence (2016).

-Personal life
+Early life

-Komatsu was born in Tokyo.
-She married fellow actor Masaki Suda on November 15, 2021.
-They had reportedly been dating since September 2019.
-They co-starred in three films: Destruction Babies, Drowning Love and Threads - Our Tapestry of Love.
+Komatsu was born on February 16, 1996 in Tokyo and grew up in Yamanashi Prefecture.
+Her father is from Saga Prefecture while her mother is from Okinawa.
+She has two older brothers.

+Komatsu began dancing in third grade of elementary school and continued until her third year of junior high school, and also learned to play the flute during junior high.